Gov. Jay Inslee’s low-carbon fuel standard faces tough road ahead in Washington state

 They say new biofuels might actually help drive down fuel prices in Washington state, where a trade publication called OPIS noted mid-January retail margins in Washington were among the highest in the nation for both gasoline and diesel.

-Dennis McLerran, a former EPA administrator in Seattle who represents the Port of Seattle, said that one biodiesel company, Propel Fuels, is injecting new competition into California with retail sales of 100% renewable diesel in southern California.
+Dennis McLerran, a former regional EPA administrator in Seattle who represents the Port of Seattle, said that one biodiesel company, Propel Fuels, is injecting new competition into California with retail sales of 100% renewable diesel in southern California.

 In Washington, McLerran is optimistic that the legislation would spur the development of new operations that produce methane from dairy manure, and encourage investment in plants that could produce transportation fuels from forest products.